brendan-stephens/pg-chaos/README.md

   Ensures the recursive CTE is fully evaluated.

 **Aiven Handling**:<br>
 Early OOM Detection will kill the process in the container before the OS hits OOM Killer.
-See: [Out of Meory Conditions](https://github.com/aiven/aiven-docs/blob/main/docs/platform/concepts/out-of-memory-conditions.md)
+See: [Out of Memory Conditions](https://github.com/aiven/aiven-docs/blob/main/docs/platform/concepts/out-of-memory-conditions.md)

 ```
 earlyoom: low memory! at or below SIGTERM limits: mem 10.00%, swap  4.00%